What are red light cameras?

-Red Light Cameras (sometimes called red light speed cameras) are an automated law enforcement tool in NSW.
+Red Light Cameras (sometimes called red light speed cameras) are an automated road safety and law enforcement tool in NSW.

 Red-light speed cameras enforce both red-light and speeding offences.
 As well as detecting vehicles that fail to stop at a red light, they can detect those exceeding the speed limit.
-This applies at all times, no matter the phase of the traffic light.
+The cameras detect vehicle speed at all times, no matter whether the traffic light is red, green or amber.

 Red light cameras are connected to traffic lights and are activated when a vehicle crosses the white stop line after the lights have turned red.
-The camera takes photos of the rear of your vehicle and number plate.
-The camera is not triggered by vehicles crossing the stop line on yellow (amber) or green lights.
+The camera takes photos of the rear of the vehicle and number plate when it travels over the stop line or enters the intersection after the lights have turned red.
+The red light camera is not triggered by vehicles crossing the stop line on amber or green lights.

 If caught by a red light camera, you will receive an infringement notice (ticket) in the mail.
 This is sent by Revenue NSW (formerly the State Debt Recovery Office, a division of the Office of State Revenue).
 You will receive an automatic payment confirmation or reminder by email or mobile phone, if Revenue NSW has these details.